firebase/genkit/docs/models.md

 });
 ```

-NOTE: Different plugins and models use different methods of
+Note: Different plugins and models use different methods of
 authentication.
 For example, Vertex API uses the Google Auth Library so it can
 pull required credentials using Application Default Credentials.